I went home to see my parents crying through prayer in front of the family shrine. I hated that I was the cause of their pain.

 "Kristin?" he whispered, confused.
 A passerby figured he was talking to himself and gave a concerned look.
 Naveen smiled and waved awkwardly.
 “Great, I’m talking to myself… or maybe not?”

 He picked up the necklace and brought it into his car.
 I followed taking a seat next to him.

 He paused at the steering wheel, key in hand.
 “Okay, Kristin, if you’re here…if this is your necklace, give me a sign.”
 I revved the car engine.

-Naveen nodded to himself.
+Naveen nodded to himself and drove off.

-He stopped his car at the police station and started to building.
+He stopped his car at the police station and started to the building.
 As he turned the corner he knocked into Reuben.

-“Sorry, man,” he apologized and kept going.
+“Sorry, man,” Rueben apologized and kept going.